github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 ```

 {% note %}
-This is just a basic example.
+**Note**: This is just a basic example.
 In practice, you may want to use error handling and conditional checks to handle various scenarios.
 {% endnote %}

 ## Next steps

 To learn more about working with the {% data variables.product.company_short %} REST API and Octokit.rb, explore the following resources:

+- To learn more about Octokit.rb see [the Octokit.rb documentation](https://github.com/octokit/octokit.rb/#readme).
-{% data variables.product.company_short %} REST API Reference - Find detailed information about the available endpoints, including their request and response structures.
+- To find detailed information about {% data variables.product.company_short %}'s available REST API endpoints, including their request and response structures, see the [AUTOTITLE](/rest).
-Octokit.rb {% data variables.product.company_short %} Repository - Check out the {% data variables.product.company_short %} repository for the Octokit.rb library for more examples and information.
-{% data variables.product.company_short %} Developer Documentation - Explore the comprehensive {% data variables.product.company_short %} Developer Documentation to learn more about various {% data variables.product.company_short %} APIs, authentication, and best practices.